UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 2. Log in to your gmail account if necessary.

 3. Select “Mail” from the first dropdown and “Other” from the second dropdown.
-Type AVS into the text field that appears.
+Type `AVS` into the text field that appears.

 4. Copy the 16 characters that appear, they are your app password - you will need to provide them later.

-5. Go back to cloud.google.com when you’re done.
+5. Go back to [Google Cloud](https://cloud.google.com/) when you’re done.

 ### SendGrid